 In fact, the emissions test requirement only applies to gasoline-powered passenger cars, light- and heavy-duty trucks (with a gross vehicle weight rating of 10,000 lbs or less) registered in the Baton Rouge 5 parish ozone non-attainment area.
 This includes the Louisiana parishes of:

 - East Baton Rouge.

 - West Baton Rouge.

-*Louisiana calculates this 2-year period starting from the vehicle's model year.
+*Louisiana calculates this period of 2 years starting from the vehicle's model year.
 Please note that exempt vehicles must still undergo the visual anti-tampering check and gas cap integrity test required of all Louisiana-registered vehicles.
 For more on emissions inspection exemptions, requirements, and safety inspection specifics consult our page titled LA Smog and Emissions Checks or the driver resources of the Louisiana Department of Environmental Quality (DEQ).
 You can also call the DEQ at (225) 219-3530.

 To find an inspection station in your parish, jump to the locator widget at the bottom of the page.